DezziDez/Potentulus/src/site/notes/Hit Points and Stamina.md

 The maximum number of hit points a character has is calculated by adding their rank in Vitality twice and then adding their rank in Will twice.

-For example, if you have 3 ranks in Vitality and 2 ranks in Will, you would add Vitalienergyce, 3+3 = 6.
+For example, if you have 3 ranks in Vitality and 2 ranks in Will, you would add your Vitality twice, 3+3 = 6.
 Then add your Will twice, 2+2 = 4.
 Then add those together, 6+4 = 10.
 In this example, you would have 10 hit points.

 ### Hitting 0
 A character will inevitably hit 0 hits points at some point.
 A character's hit points cannot go below 0 and while a character's hit points are 0 they gain 1 stack of the dying condition.